d2l-ai/d2l-en/chapter_computer-vision/kaggle-gluon-cifar10.md

 # Image Classification (CIFAR-10) on Kaggle
 :label:`sec_kaggle_cifar10`

-So far, we have been using Gluon's `data` package to directly obtain image data sets in the `ndarray` format.
-In practice, however, image data sets often exist in the format of image files.
+So far, we have been using Gluon's `data` package to directly obtain image datasets in the `ndarray` format.
+In practice, however, image datasets often exist in the format of image files.
 In this section, we will start with the original image files and organize, read, and convert the files to the `ndarray` format step by step.

-We performed an experiment on the CIFAR-10 data set in :numref:`sec_image_augmentation`.
+We performed an experiment on the CIFAR-10 dataset in :numref:`sec_image_augmentation`.
 This is an important data
 set in the computer vision field.
 Now, we will apply the knowledge we learned in the previous sections in order to participate in the Kaggle competition, which